-I’m a seasoned military spouse looking to show independent women that they can flourish while navigating the military community.
+I’m a seasoned military spouse looking to help independent women so that they can flourish while navigating the military community.

 I get it.
 Oh man, do I get it.
 This was my life story 10 years ago.
 And thanks to the military life cycle, sometimes it still is my life.

-I have been navigating the military community as a spouse for the last 10 years.
+I’ve navigated the military community as a spouse for the last 10 years.
 I’ve been through 7 homes during that time period.
-My husband has deployed 4 times and I count myself lucky that it hasn’t been more.
-I have several degrees and am a stay at home mom.
+My husband deployed 4 times and I count myself lucky that it hasn’t been more.
+I’ve several degrees and am a stay at home mom.
 That decision wasn’t easy… and sometimes it’s been downright costly.
 Every few years (or 18 months) I find myself in a new house, in a new city with no friends.
-I have to figure out how to participate within social groups within my husband’s unit, how to do things I like, how to be a decent mother, and how to do it all while it feels like the power isn’t entirely in my own hands.
+I’ve to figure out how to participate within social groups within my husband’s unit, do things I like, be a decent mother, and do it all while it feels like the power isn’t in my own hands.
 Thanks Uncle Sam!

 Currently my family lives in a quiet suburb just outside of Dallas.
-I am 32 years old and I have two children, ages 3 and 15 months.
-I am momming so fricken’ hard right now.
+I’m 32 years old and I have two children, ages 3 and 17 months.
+I’m momming so fricken’ hard right now.
 Between my threenager and trying to detach the baby from my hip, my days are FULL.
-My husband is currently fulfilling an independent duty assignment and sometimes I feel like I’m learning the ropes all over again.
+My husband is currently fulfilling an independent duty assignment and I’m learning the ropes all over again.
 Did I mention I’m also 6 months pregnant?!
-While many of my hobbies have fallen to the wayside, what I have not lost and plan on never losing is ZUMBA!!
+While many of my hobbies have fallen to the wayside, what I plan on never losing is ZUMBA!
 Man, I love to shake my tail feather.
-I even got licensed to instruct last year!!
-Leading my own Zumba dance party is terrifying and exhilarating!!
-I’ll admit that the decision to become licensed greatly focused on my desperate need to have something that was just mine.
+I even got licensed to instruct last year!
+Leading my own Zumba dance party is terrifying and exhilarating!
+I’ll admit that the decision to become licensed focused on my desperate need to have something that was just mine.
 Becoming a milspouse took away so much of my sense of self.
 Momming robbed me of what was left.
-Volunteering, Zumba, and even this blog, are all my ways of reconstructing the badass that I used to be!
+Volunteering, Zumba, and even this blog, are all my ways of reconstructing the badass that I once was!